Boukos/cs378-big-data/assignment8/README.md

+##Assignment 8 - Replicated Join and Multiple Outputs

+__Goals:__

-Assignment 8 - Replicated Join and Multiple Outputs Due Nov 6, 2014 by 9:30am  Points 25  Submitting a file upload For this assignment you'll be adding two capabilities we've discussed previously to your session generator app:
+For this assignment you'll be adding two capabilities we've discussed previously to your session generator app:

-Replicated join: copying small files to all the machines where your tasks (map and reduce) will be running so that each task can load these files and "join" them with the large data set.
+* Replicated join: copying small files to all the machines where your tasks (map and reduce) will be running so that each task can load these files and "join" them with the large data set.
-Multiple outputs: from a reducer, send the output to different files based on some characteristic of the data.
+* Multiple outputs: from a reducer, send the output to different files based on some characteristic of the data.
 We saw this done in the "binning" pattern, where mappers write their output to different files based on some aspect of the data.
 You'll do this from the reducer.

 First, the Avro schema for a user session (provided for this assignment) has been updated as follows:

-dma field (text) added to impression customer_zip and customer_dma fields added to lead vehicle_zip and vehicle_dma fields added to lead
+* dma field (text) added to impression
+* customer_zip and customer_dma fields added to lead
+* vehicle_zip and vehicle_dma fields added to lead

 For impressions, you should populate the zip field in the Avro schema when you see the "zip" field or when you see the "listingzip" field in an impression log entry.
 For leads, you should populate the customer_zip field in the Avro schema when you see the "customer_zip" field in the lead log entry, and populate the vehicle_zip field in the Avro schema when you see the "zip" field in the lead log entry.

-Replicated Join: For replicated join, a file that associates a zip with a dma code (three digits) is provided.
+__Replicated Join:__ For replicated join, a file that associates a zip with a dma code (three digits) is provided.
 You should use the Hadoop class DistributedCache to get this file copied to all machines where your map and reduce tasks are running.
 In the mapper class for impressions and the mapper class for leads, you'll read this file in the setup() method and create a data structure that allows you to look up a dma code given a zip code.
 As you are processing impressions or leads, if the log entry has a zip code defined, then set the corresponding dma field in the Avro object.

 The format of the zip/dma file looks like this: